harvey25115/t-movie-app/README.md

 Responsive movie application using React.
 By using React router and fetch API, data loading and app routing were supported.
 Reducer was used in managing state for localStorage.
-Mantine UI was used as design tool.
+Mantine UI and react-icons was used as design tool.

 # Features